antzkr/LUKS-Mount-Bash-Function/README.md

 Version 8 - Now with keyfile support

+# PURPOSE

 Simple bash function to quickly mount and unmount LUKS images from the command line.
 A single terminal line finds available LUKS containers and mounts to your specified destination directory.
 Key files are supported.

-# PURPOSE

-This bash function makes mounting and unmounting LUKS containers from the terminal more convenient, without typing the long flags and options after each cryptsetup command.
+The purpose is to make mounting and unmounting LUKS containers more convenient, without typing the long flags and options after each cryptsetup command.

 Only LUKS file containers / images can be mounted by this function. **Block devices (partitions) are NOT supported**.
 Function can mount multiple LUKS file containers.